Qualifications and employment perspectives for refugees and host communities

 Overall term: 2017 to 2022

-The employment prospects of refugees and the host population are improved.
+Employment prospects for refugees and the host population have improved.

 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH is working alongside the Ethiopian Ministry of Science and Higher Education to create integrative vocational training and employment opportunities for refugees and Ethiopians in Addis Ababa and in the regions of Somali, Benishangul-Gumuz, Gambella and Tigray.
 The project is supporting Ethiopia’s work to promote refugee participation and it pursues a development-oriented, long-term approach.

 This approach comprises the following areas:

 In order to increase chances of finding employment, the content of existing training courses is aligned with the needs on the labour market.
 Through further training, vocational trainers improve their technical and social skills and therefore, also the quality of their teaching.
 They also receive tools for teaching refugees and Ethiopians together.
 In addition, vocational training institutes receive tools, machines and learning materials to improve training conditions.

 Teaching staff is growing and new employment-related training courses are being introduced.
 More refugees and Ethiopians, even in remote regions and refugee camps, are receiving training that provides specific employment prospects.
 Efficient agricultural practices are being taught in production areas.
 The project is also promoting food security in refugee camps.
 Cooperation networks between vocational training and refugee assistance institutes are also developing approaches for integrating refugees into the public vocational training system.

 Expansion of advisory services for start-ups and career guidance